English中文(简体)FrançaisEspañolالعربيةРусскийPortuguês

 Synthetic preservatives can solve stability issues but create unintended consequences:

-Preservative But Drawback
+Preservative Objectif Drawback

-BHA/BHT Antioxidants Regulatory limits, flavor off-notes
+BHA/BHT Antioxydants Regulatory limits, flavor off-notes

-Acide benzoïque Microbial suppression Harshness, allergic sensitivity
+Benzoic Acid Microbial suppression Harshness, allergic sensitivity

 EDTA Metal chelation Non-natural, label avoidance